 Master, make Small Faith free again

 After their song they bowed their heads and had a moment of silence.
-But a disgruntled Small Faith Person broke it by grumbling:
+But one of the Small Faith people broke it by grumbling:

 “What’s the use of hoping for freedom?
 We’ll never be delivered from this bondage.”

 Everyone turned their heads to the one who spoke.
 It was Benjamin.
 He was another elderly man but he wasn’t as old as the one that perished.
 He still had strength in him and his voice was still strong.
 He used to be so full of happiness but being in slavery had made him gruff and skeptical.
 He continued to speak: